Boost psychological well-being with coaching

 5. Purpose in life

-Find a way to live a life of meaning, and you’ll feel fulfilled and content.
-Many people find purpose in life by serving others, whether it’s through volunteering or raising children.
+Find a way to live with purpose, and you’ll feel fulfilled and content.
+Many people find meaning in life by serving others, whether it’s through volunteering or raising children.
 Others may find their purpose in their career or by discovering new innovations to improve the world.

 6. Self-acceptance